Samsung debuts wearables and latest Galaxy smartphone

 The world's biggest smartphone maker set a trend less than six months ago for wearable devices that link to mobile handsets with its Galaxy Gear watch, which has seen rivals like Sony and Huawei follow in its wake.

+"It's very unlikely for the S5 sales to top its predecessor S4's performance during the key initial sales period," said Lee Seung-woo, an analyst at IBK Securities in Seoul.
+"I think sales would come in fewer than 20 million units in the first three months of the launch."

-Samsung's Gear 2 smart watch, which runs on the Tizen operating system rather than Google's (GOOG.O) Android software, can monitor the wearer's heart rate, a function used in increasingly popular health and fitness apps, or individual programmes.
+At a relatively low-key launch event in Barcelona, Samsung also unveiled the Gear 2 smartwatch, which runs on the Tizen operating system rather than Google's Android software, and a stripped-down version called Gear 2 Neo, which doesn't have a camera.

+The devices can monitor the wearer's heart rate, a function used in increasingly popular health and fitness apps, or individual programs.

 The Samsung Gear Fit, also targeting the fitness sector, has a heart rate monitor, too, as does the Samsung Galaxy S5 itself, a first for a smartphone, Samsung said.

-The Gear Fit has a curved touch-sensitive screen and its features include a pedometer, the South Korean company said.
+The Gear Fit has a curved touch-sensitive screen and its features include a pedometer, Samsung said.

-It also has a fingerprint scanner on the home button, it said, which can be used to protect data and provide security credentials in a swipe.

-Analysts said the improvements in the fifth iteration of the Galaxy S, which has sold more than 200 million units in total, were more incremental than in previous devices, showing it was becoming harder to innovate at the top end.
+Shares in Samsung, Asia's most valuable technology company with a market value of $204 billion, rose 0.6 percent, versus a 0.7 percent gain in the wider market.

+(Additional reporting by Miyoung Kim in SEOUL; Editing by David Evans, Jan Paschal and Kenneth Maxwell)